Z333RO/security-tools-public/README.md

 ## Automation
 1. kitchen_sink.py - Throw the kitchen sink at a target.
 Specify commands or scans to run at a target all at once.
+2. ks_cli.py - Improved version of kitchen sink script, you just run the script and specify the target to get scanning.
+Then hit enter to check progress.

 ## Kali Setup
 1. kali_autosetup - Folder with 2 scripts for downloading my most commonly used tools and a setup script to install tools from Kali repo.